ewallah/moodle-repository_s3bucket/README.md

 * Currently this plugin is using a custumized [Amazon's SDK for PHP plugin](https://github.com/ewallah/moodle-local_aws.git).

-## Warnings
+## Warning

+* This plugin is 100% open source and has NOT been tested in Moodle Workplace, Totara, or any other proprietary software system.
+As long as the latter do not reward plugin developers, you can use this plugin only in 100% open source environments.
 * This plugin is NOT compatible with the original [Amazon's SDK for PHP plugin](https://moodle.org/plugins/local_aws).
 If you use the original SDK, your site will become unavailable.
 * Encrypted files or buckets are not supported.

 ## Theme support